hafiz1379/1st-module-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse to have this opportunity, and also thank you the code review team.

+Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

+The original design is under [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

+Multimedia and content changes were made in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>